thanks4opensource/regbits/README.md

         clear     1       1       0       0
                   1       1       1       0

 All of these behaviors are useful.
 For example, "read clear" is often used for interrupt registers, enabling software to query the status of an interrupt and clear it in one operation.
 (This does, however, make debugging difficult as querying the register in a debugger destroys its value, and subsequent reads by software will behave differently than they would otherwise.
-For this reason this author calls them "Schrodinger's Cat" registers.)
+For this reason the author calls them "Schrodinger's Cat" registers.)

 As another example, "set only" registers or bits are often used for setting state.
 They allow setting one or more bits as desired, without affecting other bits in the register.
 This eliminates the need for regbit's `|=` operator: